ReoLusia/CircuitErrorFiltering/README.md

 ## Overview
 <!-- Write Overview about this project -->
-- Circuit error filtering code filters the noisy result from the probability distribution with probability.
+- Circuit error filtering code filters the noisy result from the probability distribution.

 ## Features